Heilbronn triangle problem: Specific shapes and numbers

+Unit square

 Goldberg (1972) has investigated the optimal arrangements of $n$ points in a square, for $n$ up to 16.
 Goldberg's constructions for up to six points lie on the boundary of the square, and are placed to form an affine transformation of the vertices of a regular polygon.
 For larger values of $n$, Comellas & Yebra (2002) improved Goldberg's bounds, and for these values the solutions include points interior to the square.

-These constructions have been proven optimal for up to seven points.
-The proof used a computer search to subdivide the configuration space of possible arrangements of the points into 226 different subproblems, and used nonlinear programming techniques to show that in 225 of those cases, the best arrangement was not as good as the known bound.
+These constructions have been proven optimal for up to eight points.
+For seven points, the proof used a computer search to subdivide the configuration space of possible arrangements of the points into 226 different subproblems, and used nonlinear programming techniques to show that in 225 of those cases, the best arrangement was not as good as the known bound.
 In the remaining case, including the eventual optimal solution, its optimality was proven using symbolic computation techniques.
+For eight points, Dehbi & Zeng (2022) combined numerical search with symbolic computation to show that $\Delta_\square(8)=\tfrac{\sqrt{13}-1}{36}$.
+For nine points, Chen, Xu & Zeng (2017) obtained sharp bounds by an extensive branch-and-bound computation on CPU and GPU clusters.
+Subsequently, configurations that are globally optimal to within a certified numerical tolerance were computed for $n\le9$ using mixed-integer nonlinear optimization by Monji, Modir & Kocuk (2025), and refined analytically by Sudermann-Merx (2026) into exact coordinates, recovering the configurations found by Comellas and Yebra.

-The following are the best known solutions for 7–12 points in a unit square, found through simulated annealing; the arrangement for seven points is known to be optimal.
+The following are the best known solutions for 7–12 points in a unit square, found through simulated annealing.
+Those for seven and eight points are known to be optimal.